mikw99/nodered-osc-to-emberplus/README.md

 # nodered-osc-to-emberplus
 A specialized node to bridge a limited range of osc commands to a lawo console.
+(Added two additional nodes for Ember-to-Ember and Ember-to-OSC, read-me update will follow soon)

 Prerequisites in flow: